Overview

 - Verify that the connection is successful

-- Your S3 buckets will begin appearing in the Target Management section
+- Your S3 buckets will start appearing in the Target Management section

 Method 2: Manual Setup